Klumz/comp230-pre-production/README.md

 # comp230-pre-production

-My contribution to our game, Sol Tenebrae, is listed as follows and shown through the blueprint screenshots below.
+One of my contributions for our game, Sol Tenebrae, is the enemy AI blueprint.
+I started with that then it was eventually built upon by my programmer peer and the designers.
+Additionally, I implemented the health pickup blueprint as well as the health drop, where the enemies have a 1/4 chance (editable) of dropping health.

 ## Health Pickup